Hangover remedies that will help relieve the pain!

 #3 Honey – Raw unpasteurized is the best

-Tip: take 3-4 teaspoons of honey after an interval of one hour helps in digesting alcohol or more for extreme consumption.
+Tip: take 3-4 teaspoons of honey in an interval of an hour helps in digesting alcohol.

 -Make a ‘hot-toddy’ (minus the booze) with honey.
 Boil one cup of water, add honey and lemon juice.
-Enjoy this several times throughtoout the day.
+Enjoy this several times throughout the day.

 # 4 Peppermint Tea

 Peppermint is a herb that relaxes the intestines.
 It is also a carminative (flatulence reliever), which is a substance that removes accumulated gas from the stomach and intestines.
-For additional benefits eat a banana to replace the potasassium lost while drinking.
+I recommend checking out 50+ amazing peppermint oil uses and benefits from Tips Bulletin, which includes an easy DIY sore muscle rub recipe.

 # 5 The Sauerkraut or Cabbage Soup Cure (Ask any Russian!)

 Many Eastern European countries such as Lithuania, Austria, and the ancient Greeks and Romans believed that cabbage had healing powers.
-They would eat a lot of cabbage at before drinking, as this would allow them to drink more alcohol without feeling the side effects.
+They would eat a lot of cabbage before drinking, as this would allow them to drink more alcohol without feeling the side effects.
+For additional benefits, eat a banana to replace the potassium lost while drinking.
+Before throwing that peel away, learn what it can be used for.

 Lithuanian Cabbage Soup via TheSpruce posted a great recipe